CouncilofLorien/counciloflorien.github.io/docs/rulesbook/1-victoryconditions.md

 > <h2>INTRODUCTION</h2>
 >
 > There are two different _Middle-earth: The Balrog_ (_MEBA_) boxes—The Shadow-deeps (reddish) and the Balrog's Host (bluish).
 Together, these two boxes contain at least one copy of each of the 104 _MEBA_ expansion cards.
 So, if you have purchased both boxes, you have a complete set of the _MEBA_ cards.

+[^menofnorthernrhovanion]: The _Men of Northern Rhovanion_ faction is worth 2 marshalling points, not 3.
+The _Men of Dorwinion_ faction is worth 3 marshalling points.